fish546-2018/hj-pangolin/scripts/fastqc.md

 find data/test/*.fastq.gz | parallel fastqc {} --outdir results
 ```

-To move the files to my computer, I used sftp using the commands:
+To move the files to my computer, I used sftp using the command to move all zip files:
 ```
-get *.fastqc.zip
+get results/*.fastqc.zip
 ```

 Then, multiqc was run on all fastqc files using: